Dismissed Enrollment, Graduate Studies

 Graduate programs are responsible for evaluating the students in their programs to ensure that they are making satisfactory progress toward a degree.
 If the graduate program finds that a student has failed to resolve a probationary status or is not making satisfactory progress as determined by the Good Academic Standing policy, the program may recommend to the school or College that the student be dismissed from the program.
 Graduate programs request dismissal using the Progress to Degree form.

 Students who have been dismissed from a graduate program may be readmitted for further graduate study at KU only by petition of the graduate division of the school or College that will accept the student.
-The Dean of Graduate Studies must review the petition to determine final action.
+The Vice Provost of Graduate Studies must review the petition to determine final action.

 Academic probation and dismissal: